PrestaShop/prestashop-specs/back-office/orders/orders/Order Page View.md

 -   **Taxes**
 -   **Total** in black background

+Below the totals, a warning message is displayed to warn the user that **for this customer group, prices are displayed as HT** or **for this customer group, prices are displayed as TTC** depending on the customer group setting and also **that returns are disabled.** when the merchandise return is disabled on the merchandise returns page.

 ## V. Tabs panel

 All the tabs are located in the same panel bellow the products list.